 Gold-filled items have a much thicker layer and higher quality of gold on them than gold plated.
 Gold filled will be less expensive than solid gold of course, but will be more expensive than gold plated.
 By law, gold filled jewelry must contain at least 5% gold by weight.

 While gold filled jewelry will maintain its gold cast for longer, it will inevitably discolor and tarnish over time.

 Cheaper than Gold Filled- Vermeil:

 Vermeil is a type of gold plating which uses sterling silver as the base metal.
 Sterling silver is a higher quality of metal than brass or other popular inexpensive base metals used in gold plating.
 Vermeil is more hypoallergenic and has a thicker layer of gold than regular gold plating (but not as thick as gold-filled), which is why businesses will stress the name when referring to their gold plated products.
 Vermeil uses over 2 microns (.002 mm) of gold plating over sterling, vs standard gold plating which is less than 1 micron (.001 mm.)
 However, the Vermeil plating will still wear off within 1-2 years.

 Does gold-plated jewelry fade quickly?
 Yes- especially gold plated brass and non-vermeil.
 Some businesses refer to gold-plated jewelry as gold-overlay.
 These are the same things.
 Gold plated jewelry will most likely tarnish or lose its color within 12 months.
 Gold plated jewelry consists of an inexpensive metal such as brass which is dipped using a microscopic sheet of gold plating (less than 1 micron=.001mm.)
 Think of it as coat of gold hair spray on cheap metal.

-The gold content is usually less than 1%.
+The gold content is less than 1%.
 While gold plated jewelry may possess the same luster and gold appearance at first, this layer is quick to fade when washed, rinsed, or rubbed too hard.
 Most fashion jewelry is gold-plated or not plated at all (even gold plated should be made clear and distinguished from regular costume jewelry.)

 It’s important to make gold plated pieces last longer, you put them in a closed bag after each wear.
 And don’t expose them to water or heat!